 PAT HOLLENBECK (MOYER)

 Pat was the Salutatorian of our class and Water Pageant Queen.
-She lives in Redmond.
+She lives in Bend.

 DARLENE HOLMES (CURRIN) – Darlene lives in Bend.

-Jack is a car dealer and lives in Bend with his wife, Heidi.
+Jack was the owner of Murray-Holt car dealership and lives in Bend with his wife, Heidi.
+He shows cutting horses.

 Duane became an accountant and lives in Redmond.
 He is on Facebook.